Marian Oleś: Biography

 Pope John Paul visited Kazakhstan while Oleś was nuncio there.

 On 11 December 2001, John Paul appointed him apostolic nuncio to Macedonia and Slovenia.

 Oleś ended his service as nuncio in May 2002 upon the appointment of Giuseppe Leanza to succeed him in Macedonia and Slovenia.

+Three years later, Archbishop Marian Oleś died unexpectedly on May 24, 2005, in Warsaw at the age of 70, after 44 years as a priest and 18 years as a bishop.
+He was buried at Powązki Cemetery in Warsaw.